aosokin/graphCutMex_BoykovKolmogorov/README.txt

 ./maxflow-v3.03.src - C++ code by Vladimir Kolmogorov (the code was slightly modified) http://pub.ist.ac.at/~vnk/software/maxflow-v3.03.src.zip

-./graphCutMex.mexw64 - binary file for the MEX-function compiled using MATLAB R2014a + MSVC 2012
+./graphCutMex.mexw64 - Win x64 binary file for the MEX-function compiled using MATLAB R2014a + MSVC 2012

+./graphCutMex.mexa64 - Linux x64 binary file for the MEX-function compiled using  MATLAB R2012a + gcc-4.4

 USING THE CODE
 -----------------------------